Skip to main content

 note

 This is an early work in progress!
-Most of the stuff hasn't been written, and as such, is regular text.
 Written chapters have links attached to them.

 Further work will also be done to enhance navigation.
 More sub-chapters will be added over time as the guide is more fleshed out.